 Put in the oven and set your timer for 25 mins.
 When the buzzer goes, open the oven, pull the shelf out a bit and gently shake the tin.
 If the brownie wobbles in the middle, it’s not quite done, so slide it back in and bake for another 5 minutes until the top has a shiny, papery crust and the sides are just beginning to come away from the tin.
 Take out of the oven.

 Leave the whole thing in the tin until completely cold, then, if you’re using the brownie tin, lift up the protruding rim slightly and slide the uncut brownie out on its base.
-If you’re using a normal tin, lift out the brownie with the foil.
+If you’re using a normal tin, lift out the brownie with the foil (or parchment).
 Cut into quarters, then cut each quarter into four squares and finally into triangles.

 They’ll keep in an airtight container for a good two weeks and in the freezer for up to a month.